Emory University 1979

 Representative Construction Projects

-- Represented various clients on VA hospital projects throughout the United States
+- Represented various clients on VA Hospital and private hospital projects throughout United States

 - Involved in pursuing claims on behalf of clients on highway projects in North Carolina, Tennessee and Georgia

 - Involved in a dispute concerning the construction of a Level 3 Biocontainment Laboratory

 - Involved in claims on Nuclear Power Plant

 - Represented clients in the fiber optic arena